SRohithkanna/Web-Connect/README.md

 - 👥 **Developer Directory** — Browse all registered developers and view their profiles
 - 📱 **Responsive Design** — Works on desktop and mobile
 - ☁️ **Cloud Deployed** — Live on Render with MongoDB Atlas
+- 📸 **Profile Photo Upload** — Upload your own photo from your computer
+- 🖼️ **Post Image Attachments** — Add images to community posts
+- 📄 **Resume Upload** — Upload and share your PDF resume on your profile

 ---